 Even Audrey's hairstyles - from her signature choppy ‘elfin’ crop to more elaborate ‘up-dos’ – have appeared on this season’s catwalk.

-Another ‘Audrey’ touch is travelling in style: the Hotel St Regis makes for the perfect New York honeymoon
+Another ‘Audrey’ touch is travelling in style: the Hotel St Regis makes for the perfect New York honeymoon setting.

 The recently opened 'Tiffany suite', sumptuously decorated in the famous Tiffany pale blue hue, is located at one of Manhattan’s most sought after addresses and boasts fantastic views of Fifth Avenue and 55th Street.